gjustoo/carAd-service/README.md

 Same as the other one but in golang, idk.

-I dont remember which one is the up to date
+I dont remember which one is up to date